KilianDiama/UltraGrid/README.md

+⚡ Engineered by Kiliandiama | The Diama Protocol [10/10] | All rights reserved.
 # ⚡ UltraGrid — High-Performance Distributed Energy Simulation Engine

 UltraGrid is a **high-performance C++20 simulation engine** designed to model **decentralized energy grids** with millions of agents in real time.